 Liquid Proof-of-Stake Algorithm: Again, all XTZ coin holders have the opportunity to participate in the validation of transactions on the network and receive rewards for their work.
 The model is very similar to Proof-of-Stake.

-Formal verification: Formal code verification protects Tezos code of smart contracts from common errors of non-compliance with project standards before actually launching or testing a decentralized application.
+Formal verification: Formal code verification protects the Tezos code of smart contracts from common errors of non-compliance with project standards before actually launching or testing a decentralized application.

 Simply put, if in a certain situation a dApp built on Tezos blockchain gives an invalid answer (for example, a negative one), the system will not let such an application go further.